 I always believed America stood for all that is good!
 Let's make the United States the best ever by reducing racism in America through demonstrative education to heal and effectively eradicate the racist feelings that divide.

-Would you, enjoy collecting stamps and learn about history?
+Would you, enjoy collecting stamps to learn about history and racium?

 © 2010 Sheila Craan